csc7/PP2_CI/README.md

 - #### **Microsoft Edge, version 91.0.864.59, Official build, 64-bit (and its development tool)**
 - #### **Firefox, 89.0.2, 64-bit (and its development tool)**
 - #### **Microsoft Internet Explorer, version 2004, OS Build 19041.1052**
+- #### Babel JavaScript compiler (transpiler, to try to solve ES5 issues for Internet Explorer, finally not implemented).
 <br><br>
 ## [Back to Index](#index)